-- 55. The action that the Applicants wish[...] to institute on behalf of the members of the Class is an action for a reduction of obligations pursuant to s.
+55. The action that the Applicants wish to institute on behalf of the members of the Class is an action for a reduction of obligations pursuant to s.
 272(c) CPA, and in damages and punitive damages pursuant to s.
+272 CPA and s.
+52 of the Competition Act;

-272 CPA; - 56.
-The action that the Applicants wish[...] to institute on behalf of the members of the Subclass who were non-Rogers customers on July 8-9, 2022 is an action in civil liability pursuant to article 1457 CCQ; - 57.
-The conclusions that the Applicants wish[...] to introduce by way of an originating application are:
+- 56. The action that the Applicants wish to institute on behalf of the members of the Subclass who were non-Rogers customers on July 8-9, 2022 is an action in civil liability pursuant to article 1457 CCQ; - 57.
+The conclusions that the Applicants wish to introduce by way of an originating application are: